 Getting to splash around in the turquoise pools of Semuc Champey is THE reason to come here.
 Swim, float, slide down the waterfalls, soak up the sun, read a book… do whatever your heart desires!

-“Extreme” tubing is a popular addition after visiting the turquoise pools!
-Depending on the water levels, your trip can take anywhere from 30 minutes to 2 hours to get back to Utopia (though other hostels offer this as well, and I’m not sure where their end point is!).
+“Extreme river tubing” down the Cahabón River (Río Cahabón) is a popular activity after visiting the turquoise pools.
+Depending on the water levels, your trip can take anywhere from 30 minutes to 2 hours to get back to your starting point.

-You will go over some rapids, and while local guys will sell you beer (and even float beside you to sell you more along the way), we’d recommend being careful, as some of the rapids are quite big!
+The river float is called “extreme” for good reason—you will go over some rapids on your tubes.
+Locals will float along beside you to sell you beer along the way.
+However, we’d recommend being careful, as some of the rapids are quite big!

-Also, depending on the time of year, the water might not be all that warm.
+Also, depending on the time of year you visit, the water might not be all that warm.
+We visited Semuc Champey in May and the water was still pretty chilly.
 Just be prepared to stick it out and shiver a bit like we did!

 3. Visit KanBa Cave (“Candlelight Cave”)

 Usually combined with a day trip to the pools of Semuc Champey, visiting the nearby KanBa Cave is very popular.
 Each person gets a candle and you spend about an hour and a half exploring the cave with a guide by candlelight.